Eido Tai Shimano: Early years

 In 1954, Shimano left to study at Ryutaku-ji and practice with Soen Nakagawa Roshi, a relatively young Zen teacher.
 The following year Nyogen Senzaki visited the temple from America and left a lasting impression on Shimano.

+United States

 In 1957, Soen Roshi asked Shimano to go to America for one year to attend the elderly Nyogen Senzaki.
 He agreed, but Nyogen died in 1958 before Shimano had a chance to go.

 Soen asked Shimano to go to Hawaii instead to help to guide the Diamond Sangha, founded by Robert Baker Aitken and his wife, Anne Hopkins Aitken.
 At first reluctant, Soen persuaded Shimano that going to Hawaii would be good for both his recuperation from an illness and his academic studies (suggesting he study at the University of Hawaii).

-On August, 1960 Shimano left for Hawaii by ship.
+In August 1960 Shimano left for Hawaii by ship.
 His friend Bernard Phillips, an American Zen scholar, was returning home on the same ship, after doing research in Japan sponsored by the Zen Studies Society.
 Without any prior arrangements, they ended up in the same cabin.

 Shimano later returned to Japan and met Haku'un Yasutani, accompanying him and Soen back to the United States.
-In 1964, after a rift developed with Aitken, he moved to New York City.
-In 1965, he became the teacher of the Zen Studies Society in a Manhattan Upper Westside apartment and a few years later became abbot of the Zen Studies Society, consisting of the New York Zendo Shobo-Ji in Manhattan and Dai Bosatsu Zendo Kongo-Ji monastery in the Catskills mountains.
+In 1964, a rift developed with Aitken: according author and journalist Mark Oppenheimer he left Hawaii because his possible involvement with the mental breakdowns of two female students.
+He moved to New York City.
+According to Shimano, after arriving on New Year's Eve, he walked Manhattan in his Buddhist robe.
+"Every single day I picked up two or three people who were curious," he reported.
+"And that was the beginning of the sangha".
+In 1965, he became a member of the Zen Studies Society which gathered at the New York Zendo Shobo-Ji in Manhattan.
+It had been founded in the 1950s, but had not recently been very active.
+A few years later he became abbot of the Zen Studies Society.
+His followers included well-heeled individuals such as Dorris Carlson, who gave funds to create a monastery in the Catskills, Dai Bosatsu Zendo, which opened in 1976.

 Shimano received Dharma transmission from Soen Nakagawa in 1972 in a public ceremony at the New York Zendo Shobo-ji witnessed by his Sangha.
 In 2004, Eido Shimano Roshi received the Buddhism Transmission Award from the Japan-based Bukkyo Dendo Kyokai Foundation for his impact on the dissemination of Buddhism in the West.
 This same organization produced a documentary on Eido Shimano Roshi and Dai Bosatsu Zendo Kongo-Ji.